Huotes/CommitMaker/README.md

 182,000 Americans die from Chuck Norris-related accidents every year.

 If tapped, a Chuck Norris roundhouse kick could power the country of Australia for 44 minutes.

+Chuck Norris is not hung like a horse.
+Horses are hung like Chuck Norris.